-- (A) Contents of landscape and tree protection plan.
-The landscape and tree protection plan shall be drawn to scale by a landscape architect, architect or civil engineer licensed by the State of Florida, and shall include the following information unless alternative procedures are approved per sections 12-6-8 or 12-6-9: - Location, size and species of all trees and shrubs to be planted. - Location of proposed structures, driveways, parking areas, required perimeter and interior landscaped areas, and other improvements to be constructed or installed. - Location of irrigation system to be provided.
-All planted areas shall have an underground irrigation system designed to provide one hundred-percent coverage. - Landscape and tree protection techniques proposed to prevent damage to vegetation, during construction and after construction has been completed. - Location of all protected trees noting species and DBH. - Identification of protected trees to be preserved, protected trees to be removed, including dead trees, and trees to be replanted on site. - Proposed grade changes which might adversely affect or endanger protected trees with specifications on how to maintain trees. - Certification that the landscape architect, architect or civil engineer submitting the landscape and tree protection plan has read and is familiar with Ch.
-12-6 of the Code of the City of Pensacola, Florida, pertaining to Tree and Landscape Regulation. - (B) Installation period.
-All landscape materials and trees depicted on the approved landscape plan shall be installed within one (1) year of the date of issuance of the building permit for the siteprior to the issuance of the certificate of occupancy. - (C) Quality.
-All plant materials used shall conform to the standards for Florida No. 1 or better as given in "Grades and Standards for Nursery Plants", current edition, State of Florida, Department of Agriculture and Consumer Services, Division of Plant Industry, Tallahassee, Florida, a copy of which shall be maintained for public inspection in the department of leisure services.
+- (1) Contents of landscape and tree protection plan.
+The landscape and tree protection plan shall be drawn to scale by a landscape architect, architect or civil engineer licensed by the State of Florida, and shall include the following information unless alternative procedures are approved per sections 12-6-8 or 12-6-9: - a.
+Location, size and species of all trees and shrubs to be planted. - Location of proposed structures, driveways, parking areas, required perimeter and interior landscaped areas, and other improvements to be constructed or installed. - Location of irrigation system to be provided.
+All planted areas shall have an underground irrigation system designed to provide one hundred-percent coverage. - d.
+Landscape and tree protection techniques proposed to prevent damage to vegetation, during construction and after construction has been completed. - e.
+Location of all protected trees noting species and DBH. - f.
+Identification of protected trees to be preserved, protected trees to be removed, including dead trees, and trees to be replanted on site.

-(D) Notice.
+- g.
+Proposed grade changes which might adversely affect or endanger protected trees with specifications on how to maintain trees. - h.
+Certification that the landscape architect, architect or civil engineer submitting the landscape and tree protection plan has read and is familiar with chapter 12-6 of the Code of the City of Pensacola, Florida, pertaining to tree and landscape regulation. - (2) Installation period.
+All landscape materials and trees depicted on the approved landscape plan shall be installed within one (1) year of the date of issuance of the building permit for the siteprior to the issuance of the certificate of occupancy. - (3) Quality.
+All plant materials used shall conform to the standards for Florida No. 1 or better as given in "Grades and Standards for Nursery Plants", current edition, State of Florida, Department of Agriculture and Consumer Services, Division of Plant Industry, Tallahassee, Florida, a copy of which shall be maintained for public inspection in the department of leisure services. - (4) Notice.
 If removal is sought for twoone (12) or more heritage trees or for more than ten (10) protected trees (including heritage trees sought to be removed) and/or if removal of more than fifty (50) of existing protected trees is sought within any property in any zoning district identified in section 12-6-2, a sign shall be posted no further back than four (4) feet from the property line nearest each respective roadway adjacent to the property.
 One (1) sign shall be posted for every one hundred (100) feet of roadway frontage.
-Each sign shall contain two (2) horizontal lines of legible and easily discernable type.
+Each sign shall contain two (2) horizontal lines of legible and easily discernaible type.
 The top line shall state: "Tree Removal Permit Applied For."
-The bottom line shall state: "For Further Information Contact the City of Pensacola at 311 (or other number as designated by the Mayor or his or her designee)."
+The bottom line shall state: "For Further Information Contact the City of Pensacola at 311" (or other number as designated by the Mayor).
 The top line shall be in legible type no smaller than six (6) inches in height.
 The bottom line shall be in legible type no smaller than three (3) inches in height.
 There shall be a margin of at least three (3) inches between all lettering and the edge of the sign.
-The signs shall be posted at-by the applicant at their expense, and shall remain continuously posted until the requisite building, site work, or tree removal permit has been issued, but in no event for less than two (2) weeks prior to tree removal.
-The City's designated arborist will notify the councilperson in which the removal is requested.
+The signs shall be posted at by the applicant at their expense, and shall remain continuously posted for two (2) weeks prior to until the requisite building, site work, or tree removal permit ishas issued.
+The City's designated arborist will notify the councilperson representing the district in which the permit has been requested upon receipt of the request.